MicrosoftDocs/fabric-docs/docs/data-warehouse/usage-reporting.md

 :::image type="content" source="media/usage-reporting/drill-through.png" alt-text="A screenshot of the Timepoint drill through graph in the Microsoft Fabric Capacity Metrics app." lightbox="media/usage-reporting/drill-through.png":::

 This table in the Microsoft Fabric Capacity Metrics app provides a detailed view of utilization at specific timepoints.
 The amount of capacity provided by the given SKU per 30-second period is shown along with the breakdown of interactive and background operations.
-The interactive operations table will represent the list of operations that were executed at that timepoint.
+The interactive operations table represents the list of operations that were executed at that timepoint.

 The **Background operations** table might appear to display operations that were executed much before the selected timepoint.
 This is due to background operations undergoing 24-hour [smoothing](/fabric/data-warehouse/compute-capacity-smoothing-throttling).
-For example, the table will display all operations that were executed and still being smoothed at a selected timepoint.
+For example, the table displays all operations that were executed and still being smoothed at a selected timepoint.

 Top use cases for this view include: